barrettsmits/budget_2024/README.md

 ## Notes

 This was created to be simiple but useful to me, it is a work in progress and I'll maintain this as long as I am using it.
 This project is the first time I'm using HTML in 15 years and I've not used Flask before.
-SQLAlchemy is also anew library for me.
+SQLAlchemy is also a new library for me.